GullyBurns/gullyburns.github.io/_posts/2020-05-03-Trolls_vs_Wizards.md

 is the scientific literature.
 This provides a valuable resource for knowledge engineering work and building models of what is reported in the literature can provide insight into the underlying subject and influence public opinion.
-    * This was the general idea of the Cook *et al.* 2014 consensus study but they did not dig deeply enough into the science.
+    * As a human endeavor, the scientific literature is far from ideal.
+[People routinely game the system](https://www.bmj.com/content/339/bmj.b2680)
-    * What if we could take this further and use machine reading methods to extract and organize the evidence reported in the 12,000 papers they examined?
+    to promote their own research, usually with honest intentions but sometimes not.
-    * What if we could illustrate this evidence and showcase the scientific argument in precise detail?
+    * Systems such as [CZI's Meta](https://meta.org), [scite.ai](http://scite.ai/), [AI2's Semantic Scholar](https://www.semanticscholar.org/) and others
-    * Perhaps we could help tailor our view of the politics to more closely align with the scientific evidence, rather than only using the scientific evidence to bolster a preconceived underlying political position.
+    use AI to improve and enable scientists' interactions with the literature.
+These tools are generally open access, and collaborate to enable and support each other.
-4. There are other related efforts attempting to render aspects of public life more fact-based and data-driven.
+4. Beyond scientist-facing work, there are also other related efforts attempting to render aspects of public life more fact-based and data-driven.
 This provides a working community of data-providers, developers and end-users as well as possible frameworks for increasing the scope and impact of technology in multiple areas.
     * [The FORCE11 group ('Future Of Research Communication and E-Scholarship)](https://www.force11.org) is a wide-ranging academic / industry community with a broad mandate to bring about the